Blue Gangsta

-"Blue Gangsta" is a song by American recording artist Michael Jackson.
+"Blue Gangsta" is a song by American singer and recording artist Michael Jackson.
 The song is the 7th track of Jackson's second posthumous album Xscape.
-The song was originally written, composed and produced by Jackson with music by Dr. Freeze during the Invincible album recording session in 1998.
-The song was re-tooled by Timbaland and Jerome "J-Roc" Harmon during the recording session in 2013–14 of the Xscape album.
+The song was originally written, composed and produced by Jackson with additional music by Dr. Freeze during the Invincible album recording sessions in 1998–1999, and was re-tooled by Timbaland and Jerome "J-Roc" Harmon during the Xscape recording sessions in 2013–2014.

 Background and leak

-The song was originally recorded in 1998 for the Invincible album but failed to make the final cut.
+The song was originally recorded between 1998 and 1999 for the Invincible album but failed to make the final cut.
 Dr. Freeze re-tooled the song without changing the original music to fit night clubs but this version was not featured on the Xscape album.
+In late 2010, a year after Jackson's passing, the full version of "Blue Gangsta" was leaked onto the internet.
+The original version of "Blue Gangsta" included on Xscape is an earlier version; engineer Michael Prince felt the decision to include this version didn't align with Jackson's vision for the song.

-Opening with a movie score-like wash of strings and the urgent refrain, “What cha gonna do/You ain’t no friend of mine/Look what you put me through/Now that I’m the blue gangsta,” the Timbaland-produced tune features a spare, skittering beat and Jackson singing over the multi-tracked chorus.
-Brazilian tribute artist and impersonator Rodrigo Teaser revealed in a podcast that LaVelle Smith Jr. (Jackson's long-time personal friend, choreographer and dancer), who had worked with Teaser, told him that the song would be the last part of a gangster-themed trilogy to be presented in live performances, the two previous parts being Smooth Criminal and Dangerous.
+Opening with a movie score-like wash of strings and the urgent refrain, "What cha gonna do/You ain't no friend of mine/Look what you put me through/Now that I'm the blue gangsta," the Timbaland-produced tune features a spare, skittering beat and Jackson singing over the multi-tracked chorus.
+Brazilian tribute artist and impersonator Rodrigo Teaser revealed in a podcast that LaVelle Smith Jr. (Jackson's long-time personal friend, choreographer and dancer), who had worked with Teaser, told him that the song would be the last part of a gangster-themed trilogy to be presented in live performances; the two previous parts being "Smooth Criminal" and "Dangerous".